-The Enable CrossScanner during Logon feature when checked "On" launches CrossScanner during the Logon phase (within the WinLogon desktop), and allows the use of CrossScanner during the logon dialog (and when the workstation is locked).
+The Enable CrossScanner during Logon feature when checked "On" launches CrossScanner during the Logon phase (within the WinLogon desktop), and

 Important Notes: Since CrossScanner remembers settings based on which user is logged on, prior to logon there is no way to know which user's settings should be used.
 Therefore, CrossScanner Setup saves the current user's settings as the logon settings each time OK is selected.
 It is recommended there be only 1 CrossScanner user per machine if the secure logon is enabled.
 Because of the way Windows handles the logon screen (as a separate desktop), the Joystick may not be the CrossScanner device (other desktops will report the joystick as unavailable).